alan-turing-institute/data-classification-app/docs/development/create-staging-server-on-azure.md

 ### Configure your environment settings

-Copy the template file `deployment/.env.example` to a custom file for your deployment, e.g. `deployment/.env.staging`.
-Set the required parameters in `deployment/.env.staging` for your environment and deployment.
 You use this environment file by adding a parameter to the `provision.sh` script as described below.
 The script will set environment variables in the Azure Django app.
 These variables can be modified later using the Azure CLI or the Azure Portal.